david-cattermole/cameraInferno-maya/README.md

 - The use of the Maya camera's "Lens Squeeze Ratio" attribute may produce unexpected results.

+# Planned Features

+- A graphicial user interface with presets, and easy customisation.
+- Display the speed of the camera, as different speeds.
+- Ability to add static images to the burn-in, such as a logo.
+- Ability to draw directly on-top of the image, rather than needing to worry about clipping planes or objects near/far from camera.

 # Installation

 The installation is basic and manual, simply copy the Python and MEL